EdgeFirstAI/documentation/docs/models/metrics.md

 There are four BEV heatmaps generated.
 The heatmaps are a representation of the occupancy grid that is the output of the Radar model.
 This occupancy grid is the field of view of the model that represents positions in the scene in meters.
 The BEV heatmaps provides indications where the model is generally making right or wrong predictions.
 Furthermore, the heatmaps also indicate how the ground truth is distributed across the dataset.

-> *Note:*
+!!! note
-> On a cell by cell basis, the sum of true positive, false positive, and false negative rates equals 1.
+    On a cell by cell basis, the sum of true positive, false positive, and false negative rates equals 1.

 #### True Positives Heatmap